 When you know exactly what type of furniture you want, you can start sourcing.

 How to Style Small Living Room #1: “Go Bold or Go Home” With Your Walls

-Painting your walls with moody colour can help creating moody atmosphere.
+Painting your walls with moody color can help to create a moody atmosphere.
 Sometimes whites and beiges are not always suitable to style small spaces.
-Bold, dark and moody colours can reshape the space completely differently and create absolutely different shape and feeling of the room.
-But be careful if you don’t know anything about choosing colour – it is very tricky.
+Bold, dark and moody colors can reshape the space completely differently and create absolutely different shape and feel of the room.
+But be careful if you don’t know anything about choosing color – it is very tricky.
 Prefer asking professionals.

 How to Style Small Living Room #2: Dress your windows properly

-Windows treatments are very important because it can add volume, height and style cons of your room, it reflects your unique style, it is also a tool to add some privacy.
+Windows treatments are very important because they can add volume, height and style cons of your room, it reflects your unique style, it is also a tool to add some privacy.

 TIP: More is More: Use more fabric than usually and cover more than just a window – cover also some walls near it.
 You will see how the room will become bigger.

 How to Style Small Living Room #3: Something Soft to Touch

 Choose something lovely, stylish and soft as a designer cushion or cozy throw.
 It will add details which help your eyes to “travel” through the place.
 You interior will become dynamic and more appealing.